Feminism in South Korea: Feminist law reforms

-Not only has the social status of women been neglected, but the political status of women was not fully approved by law.
-As South Korea democratized, the range of women's activity in public space broadened.
-South Korean women experienced pushback through the devaluation of female activity and legal position.
-While Korean women realized how poorly they had treated under Confucian family system and society, Korean women were especially in need of diminished influence on family's politics, right on property and children custody.
-To achieve such equity, women's right movement raise the voice to abolish the family law.
+As South Korea democratized after the partition of Korea, the range of women's activity in public space broadened.
+However, the social status of women was neglected and the equal political status of women was not fully affirmed by law.
+South Korean women experienced resistance through the devaluation of women's activities and legal positions.
+Generally, while Korean women realized how poorly they had been treated under the Confucian familial and societal system, Korean women were especially in need during this period of democratization because of their diminished influence on family politics, property rights, and child custody.
+To achieve this equity, women's rights movements called on the government to rewrite family law.